michaeljpigott/sit725-project-base/README.md

-# Practical-Six-Tri3
+# Practical-Seven-Tri3

-# This is the sixth practical of SIT725.
-It focuses creating automated tests with the packages mocha and chai.
+# This is the seventh practical of SIT725.
+It focuses on working with sockets.
+Sockets are a single connection between a client and a server that allows both the client and the server to send and receive data at the same time.